 The amount of time that you need to spend on this method will vary greatly depending on how receptive the kitty is to it.
-For cats that are very skittish and prefer to watch you from a hiding place, they are going to take several weeks before they get up the nerve to approach you.
+For cats that are very skittish and prefer to watch you from a hiding place, they are going to take several weeks before they work up the nerve to approach you.
 More outgoing cats may only take a few days before they’re comfortable sitting on your lap anytime they get the chance.
-You know this is a success when the kitty comfortably comes to you without much hesitation.
+You know you've been successful when the kitty comfortably comes to you without much hesitation.

 - Method 2: Get down to the cat’s level

 Kitties are more comfortable if you are able to greet them the way that other cats do.
-This means not standing tall, towering over them, and not coming at them with both hands.
-If you watch a friendly greeting between two felines you will see that they touch noses first, and then may turn to rub their cheeks on each other.
-While sticking your nose in a cat’s face that doesn’t know and trust you is a bad idea, you can mimic that friendly feline greeting with your fingertips.
+This means not standing tall, towering over them, or coming at them with both hands.
+If you watch a friendly greeting between two felines, you will see that they touch noses first and then may turn to rub their cheeks on each other.
+While sticking your nose in a cat’s face that doesn’t know or trust you is a bad idea, you can mimic that friendly feline greeting with your fingertips.

 This method isn’t going to work until you’ve built up enough trust for the cat to either come close enough to you or to at least not run from you when you’re near.
-Make sure all of your movements are slow and that you don’t force anything on the kitty if he or she gets at all uncomfortable.
+Make sure all of your movements are slow and that you don’t force anything on the kitty if he or she gets uncomfortable at all.